FlowFuse/website/src/blog/2024/08/comparing-dashboard-2-with-uibuilder.md

 ### UI-Builder

 UI-Builder does not have a publicly accessible project roadmap or a dedicated planning board for future updates.
 While development continues, details about forthcoming features and enhancements are regularly updated on the Node-RED Discourse forums by its author.
-However, having a project roadmap could provide users with a better understanding of upcoming features and planned improvements, making it easier to plan and adapt their projects accordingly.

 ## Summary Table